v-dvorak/omr-layout-analysis/app/MZKBlank/README.md

 ## Where do we get the images from?

 From Moravská zemská knihovna (MZK).
 Using the [MZK search engine](https://www.digitalniknihovna.cz/mzk/search?access=open&licences=public&doctypes=sheetmusic) we can search specifically for open and public sheet music, there are thousands of them.
 MZK implements the really nice and convenient to use [IIIF API](https://iiif.io/api/image/3.0/).
-But it does implement all features that I would like to use, so I created [MZKScraper](https://github.com/v-dvorak/mzkscraper/blob/main/docs/README.md).
+I developed a lightweight Python API wrapper for MZK, the [MZKScraper](https://github.com/v-dvorak/mzkscraper/).

 ## Numbers of representative images

 The number of representative images for each label was counted as `round_up(total samples of a label * images wanted / samples in total)`, so that the ratios between images inside the dataset are approximately same as in all the library.

-All used images are cited [here](./docs/citations.txt).

 For quick image overview see [image grids](./docs/README.md).